ihmeuw-msca/distrem/docs/getting_started/index.rst

 * Current implementation forces mean and variance to be equivalent over each distribution, and forces ensemble mean and variance to match data, if relevant.

-For installing the package please check :ref:`Installing distrx`.
+For installing the package please check :ref:`Installing ensemble`.
 For a simple example please check :ref:`Quickstart`.